-In general, any amendments to the PPP concession contracts should be subject to the procedures set out in Decree Law 111/2012 of 23 May 2012.
-These procedures include the creation of a negotiation committee to prepare and execute the negotiations with the private partner to reach a new agreement, which will be subject to a final report and approval process by the relevant government members.
+Ministers or by the regional government members responsible for Finance and sectorial authority.
 Other adjustment mechanisms not focused particularly on the payments are also set out, as is the geographic area the clinical services should encompass under hospital PPP projects.
 In fact, subject to certain constraints, the public health authority can modify the reference area for each type of medical treatment merely by a decision to be notified to the private partner.

-Ownership of underlying assets
+v Ownership of underlying assets